tencentyun/qcloud-documents/product/计算与网络/容器服务/应用模板/语法说明 - 限制说明_en.md

-Tencent Cloud CCS To ensure steady closed-loop features, some restrictions are imposed on the Kubernetes orchestration syntax in the container platform.
+To ensure steady closed-loop features, some restrictions are imposed on the Kubernetes orchestration syntax in the container platform.
 This document describes the restrictions and reasons for them.

 ## Restriction on Supported Resource Types

 Kubernetes contains many different types of resources.
 Only the most commonly used resources `Deployment` and ` Service` are available in CCS to meet user needs.
-(When you create `Deployment`, `Pod` and `replicaset` are created automatically).
+(When you create `Deployment`, `Pod` resources and `replicaset` are created automatically.)

 Only `Deployment` and `Service` are available in all the application orchestrations in CCS.